semrush/intergalactic/website/docs/components/link/link.md

 @## Links in tables

 - If there is very little space in the interface, you can use a link instead of button in the table.
 If there is enough space in the table, use [tertiary buttons](/components/button/).
 - Use 14px links in table rows.
-If the link is an URL with a link to an external page, then be sure to put the `LinkExternal` icon with `M` size and `--gray-300` color next to it.
-It should always have `margin-left: 4px`.
+If the link is an URL with a link to an external page, then be sure to put the `LinkExternal` icon with `M` size and `--icon-secondary-neutral` color next to it.
+It should always have `margin-left: var(--spacing-1x);`.

 ![table-links](static/table-yes-no.png)